tsolakoua/cruxnotes/README.md

-# Welcome to Crux Notes
+# Crux Notes

-> This website contains climbing tips based on climbing books and other official resources.
+This website contains climbing tips based on official resources and also stories shared by other climbers.

-## The goal

-To find something useful or at least relatable, regardless of your climbing experience.

-## What's inside?

-- Climbing knowledge from trusted resources.
-- Stories from fellow climbers who want to share their journeys and experience.

-## Open source
+## Want to contribute?

-This is an open source project.
-Feel free to [contribute on GitHub](https://github.com/tsolakoua/crux-notes) if you want!
+This is an open source project and all contributions are welcome.